Quick answer

 Yes.

-Non-UK residents can:
+Non-UK residents may:

-- Register UK companies
+- Incorporate UK companies

 - Use a UK registered office

-- Receive HMRC & Companies House mail digitally
+- Receive statutory mail digitally

-- You require daily physical presence
+- You require a daily staffed premises

-- Your regulator requires a trading location
+- A regulator mandates a trading location

-Legal checklist (2025)
+Legal checklist

-A virtual office is legal if:
+A virtual office is compliant in the UK if:

-- It’s a real UK street address
+- It is a real UK street address

-- It’s accepted by Companies House
+- Companies House accepts it

-- HMRC mail can be received and accessed
+- HMRC mail can be accessed

 - The jurisdiction matches incorporation